 Then click on the stopwatch icon to the left of the word start.

-Move the playhead to the point in time where you’d like for the animation to end, and change the value of “Start” to 100%.
-You’ll be left with two keyframes in the timeline – they are represented by the diamond-shape icons.
+Move the play head to the point in time where you’d like for the animation to end, and change the value of “Start” to 100%.
+You’ll be left with two keyframes in the timeline – they are represented by the diamond-shaped icons.